 Can you explain the attraction of water to the charged rod in the figure below?

 Water molecules are polarized, giving them slightly positive and slightly negative sides.
 This makes water even more susceptible to a charged rod’s attraction.
+In addition, tap water contains dissolved ions (positive and negative charges).
 As the water flows downward, due to the force of gravity, the charged conductor exerts a net attraction to the opposite charges in the stream of water, pulling it closer.

 Make sparks fly with John Travoltage.
 Wiggle Johnnie's foot and he picks up charges from the carpet.
 Bring his hand close to the door knob and get rid of the excess charge.